openjdk/jextract/doc/GUIDE.md

 The value of these macros also affects the behavior of jextract.
 Therefore, jextract supports setting macro values on the command line using the `-D` or `--define-macro <macro>=<value>` option.
-For instance, we can use `-D MY_MACRO` to set the value of `MY_MACRO` in the above snippet to `1`, and trigger the first 'branch' of the compiler switch, thereby defining `int x = 42`.
+For instance, we can use `-D MY_MACRO` to set the value of `MY_MACRO` in the above snippet to `1`, and trigger the first _branch_ of the compiler switch, thereby defining `int x = 42`.

 Please note that other header files included by jextract may also define macro values using the `#define` pre-processor directive.
-Therefore it is often important in which order header files are processed by a compiler, and as such, the feeding the wrong header file to jextract may result in weird errors due to missing macro definitions.
+It is therefore important to notice the order in which header files are processed by a compiler, as feeding header files to jextract in the wrong order may result in weird errors due to missing macro definitions.
 A well-known example of this are Windows SDK headers.
 Almost always, the main `Windows.h` header file should be passed to jextract for things to work correctly.
 Please consult the documentation of the library that you're trying to use to find out which header file should